Athletics

 Since his incredible 2020 season, Duplantis has become a household name not just in Sweden, but around the world.
 In 2022, he cemented his role in history by once again beating his own world record – not once, but three times.
 He started the season by clearing the height of 6.19m in Belgrade, Serbia; followed it up by sailing over 6.20m a week later at the World Athletics Indoor Championships; and finally soared over 6.21m - with room to spare - at the World Championship in Eugene, Oregon, USA.

 With his win at the World Championships in Eugene, Duplantis has now won all the biggest titles in the sport.
 On top of that, his record-breaking 2022 season saw him vault six meters or higher a staggering 22 times.
-It means that the he has more six-meters clearances than any other pole vaulter in history.
+It means that the 23-year-old has more six-meter clearances than any other pole vaulter in history.

 Behind all the world records and titles is of course a lot of hard work.
 The two-time World Athlete of the Year (2020 and 2022) still remains humble and never seems to take any win for granted.
-As for what the future holds, there are surely more records to come.
+As for what the future holds, there are surely more records to come - and not just of the athletics variety.
+The day he set his 11th world record at All Star Perche was - coincidentally the same day he released his debut single, Bop, under the name Mondo.

 As Duplantis himself puts it: “I just try to go out there, I try to jump high, I try to break records and I try to just keep improving.”